escuta/loopingsampler/README.md

 Puredata looping sampler patch.
 Master patch is loopingsampler.pd.
 Requires purr-data/pd-l2ork.
-Tested in Purr-data/Pd-l2ork-2.17.0 and in Purr-data for Windows (version?).
+Tested in Purr-data/Pd-l2ork-2.17.0 on Linux and Windows.
 May have compatibility issues on earlier versions.